jw287962/twitter-clone/README.md

 ## REFACTOR

-- Before implementing new features, and If I set aside sometime on this project,
+- Before implementing new features, and If I set aside some time on this project,
 - I need to refactor my code first.

+- Utilzes Higher Order Components for reuse

 # HOSTED ON FIREBASE